CAA(LOCAL) - FISCAL MANAGEMENT GOALS AND OBJECTIVES: FINANCIAL ETHICS

 Protection from Retaliation

-Neither the Board nor any District employee shall unlawfully retaliate against a person who in good faith reports suspected fraud or financial impropriety.
+Neither the Board nor any District employee shall unlawfully retaliate against a person who in good faith reports perceived fraud or financial impropriety.
 [See DG]

-If an investigation substantiates a report of fraud or financial impropriety involving the commission of a felony offense, the Superintendent or designee shall promptly inform the Board of the report, the investigation, and any responsive action taken or recommended by the administration.
-If the investigation substantiates a report of fraud or financial impropriety involving the Superintendent, the investigation report shall be submitted to the President of the Board of Trustees.
+If an investigation substantiates a report of fraud or financial impropriety, the Superintendent and/or the District's internal audit services shall promptly inform the audit committee and the Board of the report, the investigation, and any responsive action taken or recommended by the administration.

 If an employee is found to have committed fraud or financial impropriety, the Superintendent or designee shall take or recommend appropriate disciplinary action, which may include termination of employment.
 If a contractor or vendor is found to have committed fraud or financial impropriety, the District shall take appropriate action, which may include cancellation of the District's relationship with the contractor or vendor.

 When circumstances warrant, the Board, Superintendent, or designee may refer matters to appropriate law enforcement or regulatory authorities.
 In cases involving monetary loss to the District, the District may seek to recover lost or misappropriated funds.

 The final disposition of the matter and any decision to file a criminal complaint or to refer the matter to the appropriate law enforcement or regulatory agency for independent investigation shall be made in consultation with legal counsel.

 The District shall disclose, in a timely manner in writing to the federal awarding agency or pass-through entity, all violations of federal criminal law involving fraud, bribery, or gratuity violations potentially affecting a federal grant award.
 [See CBB]